 In the previous article we saw how to setup a Near protocol full RPC node.
-The node will sync only if you are not behind a firewall or behind a network like a CGNAT (the TCP P2P port has to be exposed).
+The node will sync only if you are not behind a firewall or behind a network like a CGNAT (the UDP P2P port has to be exposed).
 In this article we are going to see how to have Near protocol node synchronized behind Starlink (I.E. behind a CGNAT).

 Local Node (Starlink)